joew3bdev/joew3bdev/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on @impress.ai as Lead Software engineer
+- 🔭 I’m currently working on impress.ai as Lead Software engineer
 - Adventurer
 - Traveler
 - Cricketer